Student's t-test: Worked examples

 Let A_{1} denote a set obtained by drawing a random sample of six measurements:

 and let A_{2} denote a second set obtained similarly:

-These could be, for example, the weights of screws that were chosen out of a bucket.
+These could be, for example, the weights of screws that were manufactured by two different machines.

 We will carry out tests of the null hypothesis that the means of the populations from which the two samples were taken are equal.